bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 **This is it !**, You can now login to your OpenStack dashboard and start creating internet accessible VMs.

-I Hope you enjoyed this guide, please if you have any suggestions, don't hesitate.
+I Hope you enjoyed this guide, please if you have any feedbacks, don't hesitate.

-14. Adding a compute node
+12. Adding a compute node
 =========================

 This part is comming soon (Testing Stage)